 - Struggling to balance daily domestic activities, such as eating, washing clothes, cleaning, etc., with academic tasks and social activities

-- Lack of traditions around birthdays, holidays, and other big events
+- Lack of traditions around birthdays, holidays like Thanksgiving, and other big events

 - Not knowing what to study or what they are passionate about

 - Feeling as if no one else understands, or as if everyone else is happy

 - Not getting along with a roommate